dcayll/dcayll.github.io/_pages/shoulder-overview.md

 figure of shoulder joint with bones, rotator cuff, and tendons

-The shoulder is a complicated joint and is relatively unstable becuase it must allow for a large range of motion. this gives us a lot of arm freedom, but it makes us prone to injury.
+The shoulder is a complicated joint and is relatively unstable becuase it must allow for a large range of motion.
+This gives us a lot of arm freedom, but it makes the shoulder joint prone to injury.
+Shoulder injury is extremely common in weight lifters.
+There are many different root causes, but

 ## Dysfunction Discription